Article:

 • Dedication: They are dedicated to advocating for the rights of injured patients and their families, striving to achieve the best possible outcome in every case.

-If you believe your child was injured due to a delay or failure to diagnose pediatric appendicitis, the medical malpractice lawyers at Lupetin & Unatin can provide the legal expertise, support, and advocacy you need to seek justice and compensation.
+If you believe your child was injured due to a delay or failure to diagnose pediatric appendicitis, the Pittsburgh medical malpractice lawyers at Lupetin & Unatin can provide the legal expertise, support, and advocacy you need to seek justice and compensation.
 By conducting a thorough investigation, establishing liability, and representing your interests, they aim to hold negligent healthcare providers accountable and help you secure the resources needed for your child’s recovery and well-being.

 What can we help you find?